-The reason for using pushpins rather than the more commonly used location markers (e.g., teardrop or circle shaped markers) arises from the need for BOT to display locations of numerous objects clustered together.
-As illustrated by clusters of black pins in the upper left corner of the table above, you can determine easily the number of devices in a cluster by counting the tails of the pins.
+By the way, the reason for using pushpins rather than the more commonly used location markers (e.g., teardrop or circle shaped markers) arises from the need for BOT to display locations of numerous objects clustered together.
+As illustrated by clusters of black pins in the upper left corner of the table, you can determine easily the number of devices in a cluster by counting the tails of the pins.